wafer110/All-wheel-for-Python-tensorflow/README.md

 # All-wheel-for-Python-tensorflow
+If you want to run tensorflow package on your machine (through anaconda), you might have be able to install it through Anaconda.
+However, my machine was having trouble with installing the tensorflow.
+I finally installed if all by my self with getting all required .whl/tar files.

-I am providing all .whl files for your convenience to install tensorflow in Python.
+Therefore, I would like to provide all .whl files for your convenience to install tensorflow in Python.

-As you may have a hard time installing qualified tensorflow on your machine.
-(Well, I did.)
-These are all .whl files you may need to install in command line before you install the tensorflow.
+Below are all .whl files you may need to install in command line before you install the tensorflow.

 Prerequisite: Anaconda
 > Create a file folder in your computer